Polar OH1 Review

 The circular pod has all the clever stuff inside it.
 The strap just holds the pod in place against the skin on the arm (or wherever you put it).

-Either way, you could buy a £/$/Eu2.00 USB extension cable which would negate any issues with nearby dongles.
+Either way, you could buy a £/$/Eu2.00 USB extension cable and leave it to dangle in lots of exciting places.

 BATTERY LIFE IN REAL-WORLD USAGE